-These aspects can be organised in three big topics: 1.
-Cross-sectoral youth policy that does not go beyond rhetorical exercises, mere intentions or the use of (youth) politically correct vocabulary (including lack of legal framework; intentions with no action; principles with no specific programmes, unclear relationships between departments, ministries or agencies); 2.
-Lack of functionality of efficiency of existing structures (including no communication, no collaboration or no co-ordination between departments, ministries or agencies, or the overlapping of responsibilities and disregard for what is being done outside or beyond the Ministry of Youth or equivalents); 3.
-And problems associated with the structure itself (such as the fact that this ministry or equivalents usually in the bottom or at a side of the hierarchical organisation of the government) (Table 4).
+These aspects can be organised into three large topics.

+- 1. Cross-sectoral youth policy that does not go beyond rhetorical exercises, sole intentions or the use of (youth) politically correct vocabulary (including lack of legal framework; intentions with no action; principles with no specific programmes, unclear relationships between departments, ministries or agencies). - 2.
+Lack of efficiency in existing structures (including no communication, no collaboration or no co-ordination between departments, ministries or agencies, or the overlapping of responsibilities and disregard for what is being done outside or beyond a ministry of youth or equivalent). - 3.
+Problems associated with the structure itself (such as the fact that a youth ministry or equivalent is usually situated aside the hierarchical organisation of the government) (Table 5).